lifeparticle/JS-Cheatsheet/README.md

 hello(); // 'hello world'
 ```

-With concise body, we can have implicit return.
+With a concise body, we can have an implicit return.

 ```js
 const hello = () => "hello world";